sandeepksk/PUFAuth/XDP/README.md

 To install the code, follow these steps:

-1. Clone this repository to your local machine and the [verifier]() should be in the root directory of [xdp-tutorial].
+1. Clone this repository to your local machine and put anyone of the directory [verifier]() in the root directory of [xdp-tutorial](https://github.com/xdp-project/xdp-tutorial/tree/master).
-2. Change into the project directory using `cd verifier`.
+2. Change into the project for eg. xdp-puf directory using `cd xdp-puf`.
 3. Compile the XDP code by running `make`.

 ## Setup XDP on Network Interface